Riverside

 There were 82,005 households, out of which 39.8% had children under the age of 18 living with them, 50.3% were married couples living together, 14.8% had a female householder with no husband present, and 29.1% were non-families.
 21.5% of all households were made up of individuals, and 7.2% had someone living alone who was 65 years of age or older.
 The average household size was 3.02 and the average family size was 3.54.

-In the city, the population was spread out, with 30.1% under the age of 18, 12.9% from 18 to 24, 30.0% from 25 to 44, 18.0% from 45 to 64, and 9.0% who were 65 years of age or older.
+In the city, 30.1% of the population was under the age of 18, 12.9% was from 18 to 24, 30.0% from 25 to 44, 18.0% from 45 to 64, and 9.0% was 65 years of age or older.
 The median age was 30 years.
 For every 100 females, there were 97.1 males.
 For every 100 females age 18 and over, there were 93.6 males.

 The median income for a household in the city was $41,646, and the median income for a family was $47,254.
 Males had a median income of $36,920 versus $28,328 for females.
 The per capita income for the city was $17,882.
 15.8% of the population and 11.7% of families were below the poverty line.
 Out of the total population, 18.9% of those under the age of 18 and 8.0% of those 65 and older were living below the poverty line.